Incan little mastiff bat: Biology and ecology

 Little is known about the biology of the bat.
 It has been observed roosting in caves at an altitude of 3000 m.
 It may be a microendemic species.

 Range and habitat

-It is only known from a very small area of occupancy of 20 km2.
+It is only known for its very small occupancy area of 20 km2.
 It is documented at relatively high elevations, from 1800-3000 m above sea level.
 It occurs in lowland subtropical forest.

 Conservation

-This bat is endemic to Peru, where it is known only from one location; its type locality at Machu Picchu.
+This bat is endemic to Peru, where it is known only from one location; its type locality is Machu Picchu.
 It is considered a vulnerable species by the International Union for Conservation of Nature (IUCN) and a critically endangered species by the nation of Peru; though it is rare, it lives in a protected area.